carboncopy101/Codevolution/README.md

-Started the CSS flexbox crashcourse. working on container class working on flex item props na done with CSS flexbox
+Started the CSS flexbox crashcourse. working on container class working on flex item props na done with CSS flexbox. done with CSS grid crashcourse. working on javascript crashcourse
-Will start on CSS Grid.

 ## 15 July 2022